The Truth About Thomas Edison Successful Inventions and Quotes

 With the industrial research laboratory in place, he developed inventions faster and better.
 Here is a list of Edison's most notable inventions.

-- Automatic Telegraphy - A machinery able to transmit telegraphic messages at higher speeds compared to human telegraph operators.
-Operators averaged speed was 25-40 words per minute.
-The machinery generated 500-1000 words per minute.
+- Automatic Telegraphy - A machine that transmits messages at a rate faster than humans.
+The operators' average rate was 25-40 words per minute.
+The mechanism generated 500-1000 words per minute.

 - Ore Milling – The invention was not a long-term profit commodity, but worthy of efficiently separating ore producing the valuable iron through magnetic means.